SonaVarshney/BrainDump-CS/java/multithreading/prerequisites.md

 ## 🔹 Tab Example

-- Consider a browser like Chrome.
+- Imagine you're using a browser like Chrome.
-- If multiple tabs are open, each tab works independently.
+- When you open multiple standard tabs, each one functions like a thread — they run independently but share the same memory and resources of the parent browser process.
-- These tabs are like different threads — one may be loading, one playing YouTube, etc.
+- For example, one tab may be loading a website while another is playing a video.
+- However, when you open an incognito tab, it often runs as a separate process.
+- That incognito process can have its own threads (multiple incognito tabs) that share resources among themselves, but remain isolated from the standard browsing process.
+- So:
+  - Standard tabs → threads within a process.
+  - Incognito tabs → separate process (but threads within that process still share resources).

 ---